byronbytes/Tasks/README.md

 ## List of Features

-- Advanced Cleanup Tool to help computer performance
+- Advanced Cleanup Tool to help computer performance.

-- Extension Removal Tool to help remove malicious or unwanted extensions
+- Extension Removal Tool to help remove malicious or unwanted extensions.

-- Bloatware Removal Tool to help remove bloat on your computer
+- Bloatware Removal Tool to help remove bloat on your computer.

 - Startup Manager to improve system boot times.